GreyZ80/Arduino-keyboard-for-TRS-80-M2/README.md

 When starting up (or after pressing reset on the Arduino) a welcome text will be printed on the Putty screen.
 This will also show the status of the Model II.
 This message can also be triggered by typing Cntrl-t.

+When in normal operation, the build-in led blinks briefly every 8 second.
+When the Model II is not connected or powered off the build-in led blinks fast at 4 Hertz to indicate an abnormal situation.

 **Hardware**